eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 ## Viewing TLS-Programs graphically

-In the sumo-gui you can click on a red/green stop bar and select show phases.
+In the sumo-gui you can right-click on a red/green stop bar and select *show phases*.

 ## Actuated Traffic Lights